In my career as a software engineer, I met some great programmers and learned lots from them.

-This post will give you some tips for the journey of being a great programmer, especially from the sides of mindset and learning strategy.
+This post will give beginners some tips for the journey of being a great programmer, especially from the sides of mindset and learning strategy.

-Master programming costs much of time, Peter Norvig said ten years may be enough, so please keep patience and let’s get started.
+Mastering programming costs much of time.
+Peter Norvig said ten years might be enough, so please keep patience and let’s get started.

 The mental model